-Egyptian Pistachio Dukkah Seasoning is spice blend that is delicious combination roasted and ground nuts, spices and seeds.
+Egyptian Pistachio Dukkah Seasoning is a spice blend that is a delicious combination of roasted and ground nuts, spices, and seeds.
 Here is how to make it.

 About This Recipe

 Pistachio Dukkah is a type of spice blend that is a staple part of Egyptian cuisine.
 It is used to season the dishes, and is made by blending different varieties of roasted and ground nuts, spices and seeds.

 The word “Dukkah” is derived from an Arabic word which stands for “to crush” or “to pound”, which aptly describes the coarse mixture, which comes from the blend of spices, seeds, and roasted nuts.

 Traditionally, it is made with Almonds and Hazelnuts, but here we are giving it a twist by making it with Pistachios.